benoukraflab/TFregulomeR-old/README.md

 install.packages("devtools")
 devtools::install_github("linquynus/TFregulomeR")
 ```
-The step above will automatically install the requried packages.
+The step above will automatically install the required packages.
 However, you still need to install optional packages if you opt to use the functions such as `greatAnnotate()`, `genomeAnnotate()` and `toTFBSTools()`.

 -------